Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Methods

-\paragraph{NEWS2-Based Reward} We also evaluate a reward based on the National Early Warning Score 2 (NEWS2), which aggregates vital sign abnormalities into a composite clinical risk score \cite{luo2024reinforcement,inada2018news}.
-To ensure comparability across patients, NEWS2 is normalized to the range $[0,1]$, representing increasing mortality risk.
+We also evaluate a reward based on the National Early Warning Score 2 (NEWS2), which aggregates vital sign abnormalities into a composite clinical risk score \cite{luo2024reinforcement,inada2018news}.
+NEWS2 was normalized to the range $[0,1]$ to ensure comparability across patients, with higher values indicating greater physiological risk.
 The reward is defined as:

-where $r_{\text{outcome}}$ encodes survival at the terminal step.
+where $r_{\text{outcome}}$ encodes terminal survival outcome.
 This formulation provides a dense proxy for physiological deterioration while maintaining alignment with mortality.
-A full specification of the NEWS2 rewards function is provided in the Supplementary Materials Section 1.4.
+A full specification of the NEWS2 reward function is provided in Supplementary Information Section~1.2.